Windows Media Capture 9.00

 v1.0.1 = Latest version available.

-Download beta = It could be a BETA, RC(Release Candidate) and even a ALPHA version of the software.
+Download beta = It could be a Beta, RC(Release Candidate) or an Alpha / Nightly / Unstable version of the software.

-Download (direct link) = A direct link to the software download.
+Download 15MB = A direct link to the software download.

 Download (mirror link) = A mirror link to the software download.
 It may not contain the latest versions.